bj0ris/todo-list/bjorn_outline.md

 **Saad**:
 *I see where you're going with this.
 Instead of having locked-in categories, give the user the option to change list items.
 One idea I have, if it's even possible for us to implement, is to create a* **Master User** *who's the only one who can modify the* **Main List** *although this will most likely require a backend and a database, so it might not be a 1.0 feature.*

+**Bjorn**:
+*I think we can implement a master user, and maybe even varying access (like add collaborators on github).
+Allthough probably not in v.1.0.
+We probably want to focus on making the basic app first, but it is definitely somehing we'll implement eventually.
+Regarding backend and database.
+I think we already require a simple backend and we can "fake" a database with a JSON file.
+This isn't that much of a hassle though and will probably make implementing a database easier later on.*

 ---

 ## Future feature